applitools/workshop-cbt-playwright-js/README.md

 ## Running tests

+You'll need to run a few commands to run tests:

+* To install project dependencies, run `npm install`.
+* To install browser projects, run `npx playwright install`.
-To launch all tests, run `npx playwright test`.
+* To launch all tests, run `npx playwright test`.

 Before running the visual test, you must set the `APPLITOOLS_API_KEY` OS environment variable to your Applitools API key